lucianolorenti/Temporis/README.md

 ## What is it?

-**Temporis** is a Python package that provides a flexible environment designed to make working with time-series both easy and intuitive.
-(Yes, I stole that from pandas readme)
+**Temporis** is a Python package that provides a set of tool for handling time-series datasets in the context of predictive maintenance.

 ## Main Features

-* Time series dataset handling
+* PM Time series dataset handling
 * Feature extraction in a time-series-wise approach

 The main part of the library if the transformation graph that can be define in order to select, extract and transform features of each of the time series.